 Prospective students should have a strong background in high school science and mathematics.
 Upon admission, only students with advanced-placement (AP) or early-college calculus credit may enroll in introductory engineering and computer science courses in their first semester.
 Otherwise, students must take a math placement examination.
 Students who place into Calculus may also enroll in introductory courses.
 Students who are transferring from El Paso Community College (EPCC) or other institutions must submit transcripts for evaluation by the Office of Undergraduate Admissions.
 Students may not enroll in engineering or computer science courses until the transcript evaluation is complete.

 Engineering Edge Center

-The College of Engineering recognizes that newly admitted students deserve quality orientation, advising, registration and other services for a solid start.
-For this reason, the College established the Engineering Edge Center (EEC), a one-stop shop for all freshman, transfer and graduating students that houses the assistant dean for student success, the academic advising team and other dedicated staff.
+The College of Engineering recognizes that all students deserve quality orientation, advising, registration and other services.
+For this reason, the College established the Engineering Edge Center (EEC), a one-stop shop for all freshman, transfer, continuing and graduating students that houses the academic advising team and other dedicated staff.
 The EEC is located on the second floor of the engineering building (Engineering Room E-201).

 Orientation and Initial Advising

 All students admitted into engineering or computer science programs must attend orientation prior to the start of the semester.
 Orientation sessions are available throughout the summer as well as in the fall and spring semesters.
 To register for orientation, visit https://mystatus.utep.edu/.
 During orientation, new students will connect with an EEC professional advisor, learn about university services and resources, and register for classes.

 Students are assigned an academic advisor located in the EEC.
 Academic advisors will be the primary advisors of engineering students.
 Some students transition from their EEC academic advisor to a departmental advisor.
 In addition to the academic advising, students are encouraged to talk with their home departments and their faculty to get advice on career choice and work opportunities.